JimmyTran1206/m1-0225-code-solutions/html-links/html-links-quiz-notes.md

 - What HTML tag is used to link to another website?

+  > The anchor tag `<a>`

 - What is an absolute URL?

+  > The full path to a website/ resource

 - What is a relative URL?
+  > the path relative to the current location of the site

 ## Notes